sequentech/iam/README.md

     * object_id: string (255) object related to which the user is granted permission to id (default=0) mean permission in all id

-The authapi is extensible using modules.
-The mudile can extend authapi in different entry points defined in authapi, providing:
+The iam is extensible using modules.
+The mudile can extend iam in different entry points defined in iam, providing:

 * new authentication methods
 * new pipeline